The role of the sociologist in pandemic response

 Why social science matters

-Sociologists provide vital insights into the make-up of society and how society functions.
-Consequently, their knowledge and expertise is also vital when planning for a crisis situation, alongside medical knowledge and logistic expertise.
+Consequently, sociological knowledge and expertise is also vital when planning for a crisis situation, alongside medical knowledge and logistic expertise.

 “Policymakers make frequent misjudgements about how people will respond,” she says.
 “They expect the public to either be entirely compliant with emergency measures or for society to break down entirely.
 The reality is usually neither.”